vinodsr/node-red-contrib-tuya-smart-device/README.md

   **The expected behavior is not provided by ANY device because the 'tuyAPI' definitions are equivocal, and the tuyAPI implementation is not consistent with the definitions.**
   The RULES I found on all my devices are, see [ISSUE#469](https://github.com/codetheweb/tuyapi/issues/469#issue-891834622):

->  - The REFRESH causes an immediate re-sampling and ALL data are re-calculated.
+>  - The REFRESH causes an immediate re-sampling: ALL data are re-calculated.
->  - In output are sent ALWAYS only the CHANGED dps (not all (SCHEMA) or requestedDPS !).
+>  - In output are sent ALWAYS ONLY the CHANGED DPS (NOT all DPS (SCHEMA) or the DPS in the `requestedDPS`  array!).
->  - REFRESH, REFRESH SCHEMA, REFRESH DPS works ALL the same way: i.e. exists only one REFRESH function (at least, with the implementation under the test of tuyAPI ver.
+>  - REFRESH, REFRESH SCHEMA, REFRESH DPS works ALL the SAME WAY: i.e. exists only one REFRESH function (at least, with the implementation under the test of tuyAPI ver.
 7.1.0 ).

   In applications I use only one vanilla REFRESH, applying previous rules, and it works as expected.